Classic Rock Society: Wondrous Stories / Rock Society

 The society started publishing its monthly magazine, Wondrous Stories, at its inception, which then became Rock Society and was a bi-monthly featuring reviews, interviews with prominent classic rock musicians and up and coming bands.
-Noted writer James R Turner was one of the longest serving contributors, writing for the magazine from 1994 to 2019.
+Writer James R Turner was one of the longest-serving contributors, writing for the magazine from 1994 to 2019.
 The magazine was one of the first in the UK to promote progressive and classic rock and precedes the Classic Rock magazine by several years.
 The last magazine, issue 230, was published in May 2019.